thewca/wca-regulations-translations/README.md

 # License

-The WCA Regulations and Guidelines, available at [thewca/wca-regulations](https://github.com/thewca/wca-regulations), are licensed under a [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) with CC Plus "CC+" license.
-The CC+ grants permission to share translations of the licensed material if approved by the World Cube Association Regulations Committee.
+All WCA Regulations and Guidelines available at [thewca/wca-regulations](https://github.com/thewca/wca-regulations) published since January 1, 2023, are licensed under a [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) with CC Plus "CC+" license, unless otherwise stated.
+The CC+ grants permission to share translations of the licensed material, only if approved by the World Cube Association Regulations Committee.

 # Translation Instructions